 Section 16(a) of the Exchange Act requires that the Company's directors and officers, and persons who beneficially own more than 10% of a registered class of the Company's equity securities, file with the SEC reports of initial ownership of Common Stock and subsequent changes in that ownership and furnish the Company with copies of all forms they file with the SEC pursuant to Section 16(a) of the Exchange Act.
-A late report was filed on April 3, 2015 to report sales by JLM Consultants, Inc., a corporation wholly owned by John L. Madden, of 8,000 shares of Common Stock on August 26, 2014 and 4,000 shares of Common Stock on August 29, 2014.
-To the Company's knowledge, based solely on a review of the copies of the reports furnished to the Company or written representations received from the Company's directors, officers and greater than 10% beneficial owners that no other reports were required, all Section 16(a) filing requirements applicable to its officers, directors and greater than 10% beneficial owners were complied with during, or in respect of, the 2014 Fiscal Year.
+A late report was filed on March 23, 2015 to report the sale by Robert Schmertz of 20,000 shares of Common Stock on March 17, 2015.
+A late report was filed on April 3, 2015 to report the sale by JLM Consultants, Inc., a corporation wholly owned by John L. Madden, of 12,000 share of Common Stock on March 2, 2015.
+To the Company's knowledge, based solely on a review of the copies of the reports furnished to the Company or written representations received from the Company's directors, officers and greater than 10% beneficial owners that no other reports were required, all Section 16(a) filing requirements applicable to its officers, directors and greater than 10% beneficial owners were complied with during, or in respect of, the 2015 Fiscal Year.